TelerikAcademy/Mobile-Applications-with-NativeScript/Course-Project/LOB_APP_REQUIREMENTS.md

 # Mobile Applications for iOS
 ##  Creating Line-of-business (LoB) Application

-Design and implement a native mobile application for **iOS**.
+Design and implement a native mobile application for **Android or iOS with NativeScript**.
 The application should be **touch-friendly** and should provide **actual functionality** which users can take advantage of.
 That is, the application must be of value to the end user of a tablet or smartphone, enabling them to consume/produce real content. **DO NOT make an application for imaginary or unrealistic tasks**

 ##  Requirements:

 ### Creativity

 - You application should not be regular blog app or news feed
 - **Up to 10 points**

 ### Value to the end user